VirtuosoResearch/Regularized-Self-Labeling/README.md

 # Regularized Self-Labeling

-This repository provides the code for the paper "Improved Regularization and Robustness for Fine-tuning in Neural Networks" accepted in NeurIPS 2021.
+This repository provides the implementation for the paper "Improved Regularization and Robustness for Fine-tuning in Neural Networks" accepted in NeurIPS 2021.

 We propose an algorithm that incorporates regularized fine-tuning and self-training for improved regularization and robustness.
 In the algorithm: